-Final Mark: 40% - Tests, assignments, practicals, projects etc
+Final Mark: 40% - Tests, assignments, practicals, projects etc physiology and control.

 Syllabus: To give the student a basic knowledge and understanding of bacterial growth, of living systems.
 Structure and function of important classes of biomolecules to the biotechnology and food technology niche areas are explored.